itteerde/fvttconfig/org/notes/update_next.md

 # TODO

+1. Establish agreement on having sufficient backups.
 1. Remember that every step of copying, let alone overwriting, files should only happen with no instance of FVTT running.
+1. Esablish clarity about necessity of, and agree on method to achieve, certainty of overwriting the right direction every time.

 # Setup